RadotJar/voynich/README.md

 - `--nospace` :          `.` characters are not converted into whitespace in the output text.
 - `--nouncertainspace`:  `,` characters are not converted into whitespace in the output text.
 - `--keepuncertain`  :   Uncertain characters are retained in their "list" form.
 I.e. `[x:y:z]`.
-- `--nodrawingspaces`:   No drawing spaces. `-` characters are removed instead of being converted to whitespace.
 - `--pararaw` :          Paragraph identifiers (`%` at the start and `$` at the end) are kept in raw form.
 - `--paraproc` :         Paragraph identifiers are processed into meaningful English.
 "New Paragraph" or "End Paragraph" respectively.
 - `--noillegible` :      No illegible words.
 Not only are `?` and `???` character sequences removed, if they occur within a word (delimited by `.` characters), the entire word is removed aswell.